pgEdge/snowflake/README.md

 ## Installation

-### Installation from binary packages
+### Installation from pgEdge binaries

-*Document when we get this added to the PGDG packages.*
+Go to pgedge.org and run install.py (takes five seconds) After running the installer simply run the following command, as a non root user, from your home directory

-*Probably going to be along the lines of `dnf install postgresql-snowflake`.*
+./ctl install pg16 --start : install snowflake

 ### Installation from source code